caseyocampo/blog-eleventy-tailwind/src/pages/about.md

 Eventually, I started to pick up the lingo.

-I figured out that “spacing” could either mean “padding” or “margin”.And “this color” was actually a pound sign followed by some crazy string of six digits; this madness is what developers call a hex color code.
+I figured out that “spacing” could either mean “padding” or “margin”.
+And “this color” was actually a pound sign followed by some crazy string of six digits; this madness is what developers call a hex color code.

 Conversations like this are what sparked my interest in coding for a living.